-For more information on the guidance for Research Funders, Authors and Publishers, please click here.
+More information on the guidance for Research Funders, Authors and Publishers.

 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 SI units should be used throughout the text.

-The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the following information
+The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the the following information:

 Any papers received without a structured abstract will be returned to the corresponding author.

-If your article is clinically based used bullet points with either one of these headings Clinical Implications or Public Health Relevance.
-The bullet point box is created by the publisher once the manuscript is accepted and moved off to Production.
+If your article is clinically based use bullet points with either one of these headings: Clinical Implications or Public Health Relevance.
+The bullet point box is created by the publisher once the manuscript is accepted and sent to Production.
 Use bullet points with headings such as Article Highlights or Key Findings for research that is basic science based.